Last Updated on February 24, 2022

-Don't feel the need to apply sunscreen everytime you'll be in the sun.
-You only need to apply it when you'll be in direct sunlight for a prolonged time.
+Don’t feel the need to apply the chemical free sunscreen every time you’ll be in the sun.
+You only need to apply it when you’ll be in direct sunlight for a prolonged time.

-If I’m going to be in direct sun light more than 30 minutes, I apply sunscreen.
-If I'm going to be out and about walking around town, I will leave it off.
+If I’m going to be in direct sun light more than 30 minutes, I apply my non toxic sunscreen.
+If I’m going to be out and about walking around town, I will leave it off.
 You can read more about vitamin D here and here.

-Now, that we've discussed frequency of use, let's talk about the bad stuff.
+Now, that we’ve discussed the frequency of use, let’s talk about the bad stuff in conventional sunblock.

 Skin Deep is this nifty app that tells you about all the bad stuff you’re putting on your skin, that you probably shouldn’t be.
 Prepared to be terrified as you search through every product you’ve ever used.